"Ivajla Kirova is of an exceptionally high artistic level. In my opinion, her Debut - CD with Bach, Beethoven and Brahms is excellent!"

 "Perfect" was the first word of Maestro Alexis Weissenberg when he heard Ivajla's performance of Schubert 3 Piano Pieces D 946 in Switzerland.

-"The young Bulgarian pianist Ivajla Kirova is the founder of the Association for promotion of Bulgarian music in Munich, Germany.
-She is a good example of how Bulgarian art can be developed and supported outside Bulgaria."
+"The young Bulgarian pianist Ivajla Kirova is a good example of how Bulgarian art can be developed and supported outside Bulgaria."

 A. Dimitrova, Deutsche Welle